Landmark Report on Menopause in Canada

 Let’s Close the Menopause Knowledge Gap

 Menopause affects half the population but remains shrouded in mystery and misinformation.
 We know a lot about puberty and pregnancy, with education and care available.
-But when it comes to menopause – the years leading up to it in perimenopause and the years after it – the open talk, fact-based information and societal support disappear.
+But when it comes to menopause – the years leading up to it in perimenopause and the years after it in postmenopause – the open talk, fact-based information and societal support disappear.
 Far too many women go through menopause without a good understanding of what is happening to their bodies and how changing hormone levels can contribute to longer-term health issues.
 Women are not prepared for this stage of life.

 Key Stats